Spot, Treat, and Prevent Canine Acral Lick Granuloma

 - 2Allergy control.

-- It would be best to keep your dogs indoors most of the time during the spring months.
+- It's best to keep your dogs indoors most of the time during the spring months.
 Spring season yields a high pollen count outdoors.
 Make sure you wash them whenever they come inside your house.
 Many products can reduce itching and provide immediate itch relief.

 - Determine your dog's food allergy.
 Be watchful of your dog's reactions to certain foods.
 You may want to consider changing your dog food to a pure protein food to ensure your dog's overall health.

-- 5Provide plenty of activities for your dog.Since boredom is one of the main causes of lick granuloma, make sure that you always give your dogs something to do.
+- 5Provide plenty of activities for your dog.Since boredom is one of the main causes of "Acral Lick Granuloma", make sure that you always give your dogs something to do.
 They spend a lot of energy when they think about tasks and perform duties at the same time.

 - 7Train your dog in agility.This will help get rid of stress and pent up energy.